Cart

 The alchemy of spicy flavors

-Double Trouble wasn’t born out of a lost bet or a Friday night of overenthusiasm.
-This 8% ABV Double IPA represents months of development and careful tweaking.
+Double Trouble wasn't born out of a lost bet or overexcited Friday night.
+This 8% ABV Double IPA represents months of development and careful fine-tuning.
 The goal?
 To create a beer where the ghost pepper enhances the experience instead of turning it into a test of courage.

-Capsaicin, the molecule that gives ghost pepper its characteristic bite, plays a fascinating role in the beer’s flavor profile.
-Its integration requires almost surgical precision—after all, we’re talking about a pepper that can make an onion cry.
-But beyond its legendary heat, ghost pepper also brings fruit notes and aromatic complexity that, when properly mastered, transform a “simple” Double IPA into something unique.
+Capsaicin, the molecule that gives ghost pepper its characteristic bite, plays a fascinating role in the beer's flavor profile.
+Its integration requires near-surgical precision—after all, we're talking about a chili pepper capable of making an onion weep.
+But beyond its legendary heat, ghost pepper also brings fruit notes and aromatic complexity that, when properly mastered, transform a "simple" Double IPA into something unique.

 The delicate art of dosage

 The process of infusing ghost pepper into Double Trouble is a highly precise one.
-Timing is crucial: too early in the process, and the heat of the pepper becomes dominant, masking the subtleties of the hops.
+Timing is crucial: too early in the process, and the chili's heat becomes dominant, masking the subtleties of the hops.
 Too late, and the integration remains superficial.
-Temperature also plays a key role: the compounds in the pepper behave differently when extracted hot or cold.
+Temperature also plays a key role: chili compounds behave differently when extracted hot or cold.

-The amount itself is calculated to the milligram, with repeated testing to find the sweet spot.
-The goal isn’t to create the hottest beer possible—anyone can put too much pepper in something.
-The goal is to hit that precise moment where the heat of the ghost pepper enhances the other flavors instead of overwhelming them.
+The amount itself is calculated to the milligram, with repeated tests to find the perfect balance.
+The goal isn't to create the hottest beer possible—anyone can overdo something.
+The goal is to reach that precise moment where the heat of the ghost pepper enhances the other flavors instead of overwhelming them.

 The science behind extraction

-Integrating spices into a beer is a much more complex process than it seems.
-The compounds responsible for flavors and aromas each have their own behavior.
+Incorporating spices into beer is a much more complex process than it seems.
+The compounds responsible for flavors and aromas each have their own unique behavior.
 Some are soluble in alcohol, others in water, some are sensitive to heat, others to oxidation.
 Understanding these interactions is essential to achieving the desired result.

 For ghost pepper, the challenge is twofold.
-Not only do you have to extract the right flavors, but you also have to prevent capsaicin from becoming too dominant.
-Since this molecule is fat-soluble, it interacts in a unique way with the different components of beer, including the essential oils of hops.
+Not only must the right flavors be extracted, but also capsaicin must not become too dominant.
+Since this molecule is fat-soluble, it interacts in a unique way with the various components of beer, particularly the essential oils in hops.

 Fermentation under high surveillance

-Adding spices can influence the work of the yeast, and therefore the fermentation itself.
-That's why Double Trouble follows a multi-step process.
-The main fermentation first takes place normally, allowing the yeast to convert the sugars into alcohol without interference.
-Only then does the ghost pepper come into play, under carefully controlled conditions.
+Adding spices can influence the yeast's performance, and therefore the fermentation itself.
+This is why Double Trouble follows a multi-step process.
+The main fermentation first proceeds normally, allowing the yeast to convert the sugars into alcohol without interference.
+Only then does the ghost pepper enter the scene, under carefully controlled conditions.

-This approach also allows for better management of the interaction between the essential oils of the pepper and those of the hops.
-The aromatic compounds can thus combine harmoniously, creating flavors that no single ingredient could produce.
+This approach also allows for better management of the interaction between the essential oils of chili pepper and hops.
+The aromatic compounds can thus combine harmoniously, creating flavors that no single ingredient could produce alone.

 The balance of flavors: a precise art